microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/README.md

 * Camera frame meta-data access for image resolution, timestamp and temperature
 * Device calibration data access

+All image data is encapsulated in numpy arrays, allowing Python users to easily use the data in OpenCV and other packages that work with numpy arrays.

 ## Installation

-To use the SDK, please refer to the installation instructions in [usage](docs/usage.md)
+To use the Python API, please refer to the installation instructions in [usage](docs/usage.md)

 ## Documentation

-API documentation is avaliable [here](https://microsoft.github.io/Azure-Kinect-Sensor-SDK/).
+API documentation is available [here]().

 ## Building

+K4A uses Python's setuptools to build a wheel file for distribution.
-Azure Kinect SDK uses CMake to build.
-For instructions on how to build this SDK please see [building](docs/building.md).
+For instructions on how to build this distributable, please see [building](docs/building.md).

-## Versioning

-The Azure Kinect SDK uses semantic versioning, please see [versioning.md](docs/versioning.md) for more information.

 ## Testing